Svarsha12/qa-automated-retail-analysis/README.md

 - Order ID Uniqueness
 - Null Checks on Critical Columns
-- Ship Data must be on/after Order Date
+- Ship Date must be on/after Order Date

 - Results are exported to:
 1. reports/validation_report.html